krishnanand654/CRUD-program/README.md

+#Description

+CRUD operation on files using python.
+File named `data.txt` will act as database for this program.

 # **CRUD**

 create, read, update, and delete (CRUD) are the four basic operations of persistent storage.
 Alternate words are sometimes used when defining the four basic operations of CRUD, such as construct instead of create, retrieve instead of read, or destroy or destruct instead of delete.